Fall 2025 Project 08: Outdoor Playset with Support Swing

 This design addresses the want for the child to be able to be more involved with her sibling on the playground, give her more independent mobility, and provide interactive sensory games.
 The overall design is a zip-line using an existing carriage and existing harness .
 Along the zip-line on a lower wall will be sensory games while the side view wall will have a water wall activity and sound wall activity.
 The materials for these will be second-hand and easily affordable.
 Attached also to the zip-line will be an adjustable umbrella to protect from heat sensitivity.

 Based upon the decision matrix, the route planned to go is the clip on attachment seat as it uses a pre-existing seat that is known to provide safety, ventilation, and support that she needs.
-The only parts that will need to be manufactured are the frame for the seat as drawn (made out of wood for proper support and balance) and clip attachments that connect to the pre-existing seat.
+The only parts that will need to be manufactured are the frame for the seat as drawn (made out of aluminum) and clip attachments that connect to the pre-existing seat.

 Specific details for each item: